Downtown Newark

-Downtown Newark is the central business district of Newark in Essex County, New Jersey.
+Downtown Newark is the central business district of Newark in Essex County, in the U.S. state of New Jersey.

 Downtown is the site of the original Puritan settlement of Newark located at a bend in the Passaic River.
 The first settlers, led by Robert Treat, landed not far from the present site of the New Jersey Performing Arts Center.
 The intersection of Broad and Market Streets, known as the Four Corners was once considered the busiest intersection in the nation, and is the heart of traditional downtown.

 Most of Newark's office buildings are located in this area including Prudential Financial's Headquarters (also known as Prudential Plaza) and their new office tower that was recently constructed on Broad Street across from Military Park.
 In the post-World War II era, downtown seemed to be moving north during the New Newark architectural period, in the direction of Washington Park.
 Since the 1967 civil unrest, it has been shifting slightly east in the direction of Newark Penn Station, the Gateway Center and the Passaic River.
 Panasonic constructed their North American HQ building on Raymond Blvd near McCarter Hwy.
 There are several more new office buildings including One Newark Center, The Legal And Communications Building, The two Penn Plaza office buildings, which are home to NJ Transit and Horizon Blue Cross, the Claremont building on McCarter Hwy, which is office space for the FBI and several other federal agencies, and a few other office buildings.
 There is also several projects in the design stages for this area.